ImgyeongLee/ImgyeongLee/README.md

 ## Awards & Activities

-- I will graduate in June 2024!
-(Current GPA: 3.93/4.0)
+- I recently graduated as a Summa Cumme Laude in June 2024!
+(GPA: 3.93/4.0)
 - I have been on [Honor Roll](https://registrar.oregonstate.edu/osu-honor-roll) for 4 years and I was on the Dean's List 6 times!
 - 🫠 Recently implemented a multiplayer game with OpenAI & DALL-E and Convex!
-You can do real-time chatting with your friends and fight with your customized monster!
+You can chat with your friends in real-time and fight with your customized monster!
 Check our [post](https://devpost.com/software/adventureai) and [website](https://adventure-ai.vercel.app/)!
 - 🥇 Place 1st prize at OSU Beavs Hackathon with AI syllabus chatbot.
 [Read our post!](https://devpost.com/software/syllabot-1dxsil)
 - 🥇 Place 1st prize at OSU App Development Club Portfolio competition.
 This is my old portfolio website, so I am rebuilding it now.
 If you are interested in it still, [Check this out!](https://imgyeong-lee-portfolio-website.vercel.app/)
 - 🥈 Place Runner-up prize at AWS Amplify Studio & Hashnode Hackathon with a real-time multi-playing AI web game.
 [Read our post!](https://hackathoners0.hashnode.dev/are-you-smarter-than-ai)